 When you’ve finally had your fill of sightseeing, another of the top things to do in Cordoba is to stop for a drink or some tapas in one of the city’s many lush courtyards.
 These secluded spaces, also known as ‘patios’, are to be found across the city and make excellent spots to relax and unwind after a busy day.

 Later on, you could find yourself attending an exciting flamenco show in Cordoba, or dancing the night away in one of the city’s many bars or nightclubs.

 With awesome shopping opportunities, a range of fantastic museums, delicious local food, and thousands of years of history to explore, Cordoba is a must-visit Spanish city.

-In this article, I’ll be covering some of the absolute best things to see and do in Cordoba.
-And believe me, there’s a lot to choose from!
+In this article, we’ll be covering some of the absolute best things to see and do in Cordoba.
+And believe us, there’s a lot to choose from!

 But first, let’s quickly go over some details about when to visit Cordoba, and some of the best places to stay while you’re here.